 - On why he decided to embark on this mission:

-We’ve spent so much time preventing approximately Obamacare over the past 10 years and speakme approximately the uninsured that I think we overpassed this quiet revolution.
-It’s taking place with fitness coverage for the tens of millions of Americans who have insurance thru an employer.
-These are the people who’ve visible deductibles upward thrust astronomically — growing 4 times in the final dozen years from approximately $350 on common to $1,350 on average.
-In some instances, human beings are seeing $4,000, $five,000, even $6,000 deductibles that they have got to pay out of their very own pocket before their health insurance kicks in.
-Needless to say, many, many Americans can not find the money for those varieties of bills.
+We’ve spent so much time preventing Obamacare over the past ten years and speaking about the uninsured that I think we overpassed this quiet revolution.
+It’s taking place with fitness coverage for the tens of millions of Americans with insurance through an employer.
+These people have visible deductibles upward thrust astronomically — growing four times in the final dozen years from approximately $350 to $1,350 on average.
+In some instances, human beings are seeing $4,000, $five 000, or even $6,000 deductibles that they have to pay out of their pocket before their health insurance kicks in.
+Many Americans can not find the money for those varieties of bills.

 On what he heard in speakme to human beings:

-Some of them were, without a doubt, intestine wrenching.
-We talked to a 27-yr-vintage chef in western Virginia seeking to begin a family with his young spouse.
+Some of them were, without a doubt, intestine-wrenching.
+We talked to a 27-year-old vintage chef in western Virginia seeking to begin a family with his young spouse.
 His spouse had a miscarriage.
-They were given such big medical payments he needed to take two more jobs and changed into operating from five a.M.
-Until 11 p.M.
-A few days.
+They were given such big medical payments he needed to take two more jobs and change into operating from five a.m.
+Until 11 p.m. for A few days.

 These are human beings with medical health insurance.
-This used to be something we heard approximately all of the time for folks who did not have medical insurance, but in lots of cases, those are middle-class human beings making $75,000 or $one hundred,000 12 months.
-But if they get a $5,000 or $6,000 scientific bill — a family of four, children in college — it’s hard for lots of people to provide you with that sort of money.
+This used to be something we heard for folks who did not have medical insurance, but in many cases, those are middle-class human beings making $75,000 or $ hundred 000 for 12 months.
+But if they get a $5,000 or $6,000 scientific bill — a family of four, children in college — it’s hard for many people to provide you with that sort of money.

 On what’s coming subsequent in his reporting

-We’re going to be looking especially at how these excessive deductibles are problematic for human beings who have serious clinical situations — diabetes, heart sickness, even most cancers.
-One of the things we discovered specifically troubling is that these individuals should go to the medical doctor, even they’re reducing back on their treatment.
+We’re going to be looking especially at how these excessive deductibles are problematic for human beings who have serious clinical situations — diabetes, heart sickness, and even most cancers.
+One of the things we discovered that is specifically troubling is that these individuals should go to the medical doctor, even if they reduce treatment.

-One of the other matters it’s exquisite, and I realize NPR has appeared a bit at this, is that the growth of online charities and crowdfunding assets like GoFundMe is being driven in huge element through human beings looking to pay medical bills.
-And one of the incredible matters, approximately the one’s humans, is that many have health insurance.
+One of the other matters is that it’s exquisite, and I realize NPR has appeared a bit at this.
+The growth of online charities and crowdfunding assets like GoFundMe is driven in huge ways by people looking to pay medical bills.
+And one of the incredible matters, approximately the ones humans, is that many have health insurance.